Certora/CertoraInit/README.md

 We welcome you to contact us via <a href="https://discord.gg/certora" target="_blank">Discord Help-Desk channel</a> for help integrating formal methods into your project.

+To use this repository, `solc` on your machine must point a Solidity compiler of version 0.8.0 or higher.

 ## Through CI

 The workflow file in this repository is completely integrated with Certora.